 You’ve already started by reading this page, and becoming aware that, “If it Goes on the Ground, it Goes in the Sound.”
 The next step involves learning what you can do at home and in your community to reduce polluted runoff.
-Simple steps such as don’t fertilize before a rain storm or cleaning up pet waste can help.
+Simple steps such as don’t fertilize before a rainstorm or cleaning up pet waste can help.
 To learn more, the Long Island Sound Study recently published a guide to curbing stormwater pollution.
-For more information, see on-line guide.
+For more information, see the online guide.

 Turning the Tide: Originally published by the South Carolina Department of Health and Environmental Control.

 After the Storm: Published by the United States Environmental Protection Agency, and based on a video produced by the EPA and the Weather Channel.